-Faculty have designed a variety of Fall course offerings to meet the needs of First Year students to help ensure new student success.
+Faculty have designed a variety of course offerings to meet the needs of First Year students to help ensure new student success.
 What are we offering?
-Look for Human Services, Math, English, Introduction to Health Careers and other courses offered in a variety of formats including Freshmen Interest Groups (FIGs), Learning Communities (LC's) and traditional stand alone courses all offered as FYE classes.
+Look for courses offered in a variety of formats including Freshmen Interest Groups (FIGs), Learning Communities (LC's) and traditional stand alone courses all offered as FYE classes.